ameeralwafiq/ameeralwafiq/README.md

 In addition to these core objectives, we also wanted our web application to be visually appealing and user-friendly.
 We wanted to create an interface that was easy to navigate and provided all of the necessary information in a clear and concise manner.

 ## Features and Functionality
+Home Page - Browse easily and reserve your spot at our exciting gaming events, tournaments, and experiences by selecting your desired location, event date, and ticket type.

+Register - Provide your personal details and create a unique username and password to get started on reserving your spot at our exciting gaming events, tournaments, and experiences.

+Booking Page - Navigate to the booking page and select the location, date, and ticket type for the event you wish to attend.
+You'll then be prompted to provide your personal and payment information to complete the booking process.

+Confirmation Page - The details of your reservation, including the event location, date, ticket type, and payment information.
+Make sure to review this page carefully and keep it for your records

 ## Sequence Diagram
 ![WhatsApp Image 2022-12-28 at 21 21 39](https://user-images.githubusercontent.com/92366023/209838562-eb14f520-438d-4dfd-a827-777d763e982d.jpg)